-4 DECLARATIONS OF INTEREST
+8 DECLARATIONS OF INTEREST

-David MacLennan, CEO, declared an impartiality interest in item 7.1 Leederville Gardens Trust - COVID-19 Funding - Derbarl Yerrigan Health Service Aboriginal Corporation.
+- 8.1 David MacLennan, CEO, declared an impartiality interest in item 11.1 Leederville Gardens Trust COVID-19 Funding Derbarl Yerrigan Health Service Aboriginal Corporation.
 The extent of his interest is that he is married to an employee at Derbarl Yerrigan Health Services.
-He has had no involvement in the preparation of this report, and will not remain in the Chamber while this item is discussed.
+He has had no involvement in the preparation of this report, and will not remain in the Chamber while this item is discussed. - 8.2 Cr Susan Gontaszewki declared an impartiality interest in item 9.1 Robertson Park Development Plan The extent of her interest is that her daughter is a member of the North Perth Dynamites netball club that may utilise any netball facilities implemented should the plan be approved.

-5 STRATEGY & DEVELOPMENT
+9 STRATEGY & DEVELOPMENT

-5.1 DRAFT ROBERTSON PARK DEVELOPMENT PLAN
+9.1 DRAFT ROBERTSON PARK DEVELOPMENT PLAN